ServerMod/SCPDiscord/README.md

 It will also be possible to list the number of players on your server in the bot's status and a more detailed status in a channel's topic field.

-I was going to wait with making this plugin until SCP:SL updates to .NET 4.6 from the curent .NET 3.5 but apperently that has been delayed (indefinitely?).
+I was going to wait with making this plugin until SCP:SL updates to .NET 4.6 from the current .NET 3.5 but apperently that has been delayed (indefinitely?).
 This means I can't use a C# Discord API directly from the plugin and thus have to seperate it into two different programs.

 ## Current features: